CourseplayPathEditor/CoursePlay-Editor-6/README.md

 [![Join the chat at https://gitter.im/CoursePlay-Editor-6/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link][gitter-image]][gitter]

-CoursePlay Editor 6 is                .
-It does three things:

-1.
-2.
-3.

-To briefly explain these six sub-systems:

 * **Installation**
 If you find troubles with settings.xml in C:\Users\Alfre\AppData\Local\FS19_FarmingDesktop, this are the correct format: